e22m4u/js-format/README.md

-The module extends standard specifiers with additional `%v` and `%l`, which wrap strings in quotes and output the constructor name for objects.
+The module extends standard specifiers with additional `%v` and `%l`, which wrap strings in quotes and output a constructor name for objects.

 ```js
 // import {format} from 'util';